 - 2 tbsp cold milk

-Melt the plain chocolate in a heatproof bowl over a pan of gently simmering water.
-Take care not to let escaping steam get into the chocolate.
+Break 250g chocolate into pieces and place in a heatproof bowl.
+Heat over a pan of gently simmering water until melted.
 Once the chocolate has melted completely, set aside to cool.
-It's ok to prod it occasionally but avoid stirring it.

-Sift over the flour, bicarbonate of soda and baking powder and gently fold into the mixture using a metal spoon.
-Fold in the ground almonds.
+Sift over 100g self raising flour, 1/2 tsp bicarbonate of soda and 1/2 tsp baking powder.
+Gently fold into the mixture using a metal spoon.
+Fold in 50g ground almonds.

-Next fold in the grated beetroot and the cooled chocolate until thoroughly mixed.
+Next fold in 250g grated beetroot and the cooled chocolate until thoroughly mixed.

 Pour half of the mixture into each of your prepared tins and bake for around 25 minutes until a skewer inserted in the centre comes out clean.